lab101/Framed/README.md

 # Overlay
 To use it drag a image in the app.
-Go to the debug menu and active checkbox overlay active.
+Go to the debug menu and check the checkbox *overlay active*.

 # Spout
 Windows version has spout support.